bpesquet/collabsort-agent/README.md

 # collabsort-agent

-A cognitive agent for a [collaborative sorting task](https://github.com/bpesquet/gym-collabsort).
+An agent for a [collaborative sorting task](https://github.com/bpesquet/gym-collabsort).